Augsburg Audio Tours & City Guides Augsburg speaks.

 Augsburg Highlights

-• Wander the world's oldest social housing complex: the Fuggerei.
+• Home to the world's oldest social housing complex, the Fuggerei.

-• Feel the pulse of local football history – for visitors and locals alike.
+• New perspectives for visitors and locals alike.

 Start for free – Premium from €12.99/month.
 Compare all plans →